HCN Cross Country team participated in the LMS Meet on September 30th

 High school softball coaches Mason Taylor (LHS) and Tyler Sowell (SHHS) took the field today in the Celebrity Softball Game supporting the Dream Center in Jackson! 🥎 Thank you to these two coaches for representing Henderson County Schools together for such a great cause!

-2 days ago, Henderson County Schools
+about 2 months ago, Henderson County Schools

 cf